Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-web-app-on-azure.md

 ms.assetid:
 ms.author: asirveda;robmcm
-ms.date: 02/01/2018
+ms.date: 07/05/2018
 ms.devlang: java
 ms.service: multiple
 ms.tgt_pltfrm: multiple
 ms.topic: article
 ms.workload: na
+ms.custom: mvc
 ---

-# Deploy a Spring Boot application to the cloud with Azure App Service
+# Deploy a Spring Boot Application on a Kubernetes Cluster in the Azure Kubernetes Service

-This tutorial will walk you though creating a sample [Spring Boot] Getting Started web app and deploying it to [Azure App Service].
+**[Kubernetes]** and **[Docker]** are open-source solutions that help developers automate the deployment, scaling, and management of their applications running in containers.

+This tutorial walks you through combining these two popular, open-source technologies to develop and deploy a Spring Boot application to Microsoft Azure.
+More specifically, you use *[Spring Boot]* for application development, *[Kubernetes]* for container deployment, and the [Azure Kubernetes Service (AKS)] to host your application.

 ### Prerequisites

-In order to complete the steps in this tutorial, you need to have the following:

 * An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits] or sign up for a [free Azure account].
+* The [Azure Command-Line Interface (CLI)].
 * An up-to-date [Java Developer Kit (JDK)].
 * Apache's [Maven] build tool (Version 3).
 * A [Git] client.
+* A [Docker] client.

+> [!NOTE]
+>
+> Due to the virtualization requirements of this tutorial, you cannot follow the steps in this article on a virtual machine; you must use a physical computer with virtualization features enabled.
+>

-## Create the Spring Boot Getting Started web app
+## Create the Spring Boot on Docker Getting Started web app

-The following steps will walk you through the steps that are required to create a simple Spring Boot web application and test it locally.
+The following steps walk you through building a Spring Boot web application and testing it locally.

 1. Open a command-prompt and create a local directory to hold your application, and change to that directory; for example:
    ```